Electromagnetic energy calibration of the SoLid detector with horizontal muons: Introduction

 \section{Introduction}

-The SoLid experiment is located in the vicinity of the BR2 research reactor at the SCK CEN site in Mol, Belgium.
+The SoLid (Search for Oscillations with a Lithium-6 Detector) experiment is located in the vicinity of the Belgian Reactor 2 (BR2) research reactor at the SCK CEN site in Mol, Belgium.
 The experiment aims to make a precise measurement of the reactor antineutrino flux at a very short baseline (6.3 - 8.9 m) to search for oscillations of neutrinos to a sterile state.
-The second goal is to study the $^{235}$U energy spectrum with regards to the ``5 MeV bump'' ~\cite{DoubleChooz:2019qbj}.
-The first measurement provides information on the so-called reactor anomaly RAA~\cite{Mention_2011} and the Gallium anomaly~\cite{Barinov_2022}.
-In particular, it is possible to constrain the 3+1 model~\cite{Abazajian:2012ys}, which assumes the existence of an additional light sterile neutrino state.
-The SoLid experiment was designed to probe the best-fit region of the oscillation parameters with sin($2\theta_s$) $\approx$ 0.1 and $\Delta$m$^2_s$ $\approx$ 1~eV$^2$.
+The second goal is to study the $^{235}$U energy spectrum with regard to the ``5~MeV bump''~\cite{5mevbumpdoublechooz}.
+The first measurement provides information on the so-called Reactor Antineutrino Anomaly (RAA)~\cite{Mention_2011} and the Gallium anomaly~\cite{Barinov_2022}.
+In particular, it is possible to constrain the 3 + 1 model~\cite{Abazajian:2012ys}, which assumes the existence of an additional light sterile neutrino state.
+The SoLid experiment was designed to probe the best-fit region of the oscillation parameters with sin$^2(2\theta_s$) $\approx$ 0.1 and $\Delta$m$^2_s$ $\approx$ 1~eV$^2$.
 The description of the design of the SoLid detector is beyond the scope of this article.
-The interested reader can consult the detailed discussion reported in \cite{SoLid:2020cen}.
+The interested reader can consult the detailed discussion reported in Ref.~\cite{SoLid:2020cen}.
 The following paragraph contains the executive summary required for the description of the calibration procedure.